A Gleason solution model for row contractions: Preliminaries and Background

 \subsection{Gleason solutions}

-In contrast with the single variable situation, as soon as $d>1$, the deBranges-Rovnyak spaces $\scr{H} (b)$ for arbitrary $b \in \scr{S} _d (\J, \K)$ are generally not co-invariant for the component operators $S_j$ of the Arveson $d-$shift \cite{Ball2008}.
+As discussed previously, the de Branges-Rovnyak spaces $\scr{H} (b)$ for arbitrary $b \in \scr{S} _d (\J, \K)$ are generally not co-invariant for the component operators $S_j$ of the Arveson $d-$shift \cite{Ball2008}.
 Instead, the appropriate replacement for the `adjoint of the restricted backward shift' in the several-variable theory is a contractive solution to the \emph{Gleason problem} \cite{Glea1964,Alpay2002,Ball2008,Ball2010,Ball2011dBR}: